 Dispose of Fluorescent Bulbs Right

-Do not place bulbs, including fluorescent, incandescent, LED or HID, in your curbside recycling.
+Do not place any type of bulb - including fluorescent, incandescent, LED, or HID - in your curbside recycling.

-Compact fluorescent lamps (CFLs) and other energy-efficient lighting such as fluorescent tube lamps and high intensity discharge (HID) lamps contain a very small amount of mercury.
-All fluorescent bulbs and ballasts should be recycled properly to protect public health and the environment.
+Energy-efficient lighting such as fluorescent tube lamps, compact fluorescent lightbulbs, and high-intensity discharge (HID) lamps contain a small amount of mercury.
+All fluorescent bulbs and ballasts should be disposed of properly to protect public health and the environment.

-Compact fluorescent bulbs (the small, twisty CFLs) can be recycled for free at most Lowe's and Home Depot retail locations.
+Compact fluorescent lightbulbs (CFLs - small, twisty bulbs) can be recycled for free at most Lowe's and Home Depot retail locations.
 Call your local store first to make sure they are participating.
 Look for a drop box near the main entrance or customer service desk.

 Mailback recycling services for fluorescent bulbs include Green Lights Recycling and LampMaster.